sahilbabu/hdwallpaper/wp-content/plugins/child-theme-configurator/readme.txt

 5. Example of the Preview CSS Panel.

 == Changelog ==

+= 1.4.1 =
+* Tweaked the Files tab options and added check for DISALLOW_FILE_EDIT
+* Removed automatic @import rules for additional stylesheets that are loaded.
+* Fixed bug caused by new jQuery .css function handling of empty css values (preview swatch).

+= 1.4.0 =
+* New Feature: Theme Files tab:
+* Copy parent templates to child theme to be edited using the Theme Editor.
+* Remove child theme templates.
+* Upload child theme images.
+* Remove child theme images.
+* Upload child theme screenshot.

+= 1.3.5 =
+* Fixes a bug with the way the @import data is stored that threw errors on php 5.3 and corrupted v1.3.2 @import data.

+= 1.3.3 =
+* New Feature: option to scan parent theme for additional stylesheets.
+This allows CTC to be used with themes such as "Responsive" by CyberChimps.
+* New Feature: automatically copies parent theme screenshot to child.

+= 1.3.2 =
+* Fixed unquoted regex pattern in file path security check function.
+Thanks to buzcuz for reporting this.

 = 1.3.1 =
 * Updated help tab content.
 Added additional sanitization of source and target file paths.